What Is Employment Law for Employers?

-When you hire employees, there are discrimination laws that prohibit you from making decisions based on candidates’ memberships in protected classes.
-Under Title VII of the Civil Rights Act of 1964, these classes include race, color, national origin, disability, gender, sexual orientation, and religion.
+When you hire employees, there are anti-discrimination laws that prohibit you from making decisions based on candidates’ memberships in protected classes.

-These protections under federal statute don’t necessarily mean you are required to hire someone because they are a member of a protected class.
+These protections don’t necessarily mean you must hire someone because they are a member of a protected class.
 Instead, it means that your reason for passing on them cannot be that they belong to a protected class.
 If you are unsure whether you are rejecting candidates for legal reasons, you may find it helpful to reach out to a lawyer.
 The federal classes are a baseline, so your state may offer protections to more groups of people.

-The Equal Employment Opportunity Commission (EEOC) is the federal agency assigned to enforce these regulatory laws nationally.
-Other regulatory considerations include the Americans with Disabilities Act (ADA), which ensures opportunities for disabled members of society, and the Age Discrimination in Employment Act (ADEA), which prevents ageism in hiring practices.
 In addition to this large body of federal rules, you probably aren’t surprised to find out that state laws also regulate this space.
-So, it helps to speak to someone with both federal and state law expertise.
+Some states have additional discrimination protections that apply to smaller employers who don’t fall under federal discrimination laws.
+So, it helps to speak to someone with both federal and state law understanding.

 The federal government creates laws about compensating your employees.
 But take note, there are also state laws about how often you must pay your employees.
-You are required to compensate your employees for all the time they spend doing activities that benefit you or your company.
-And while there are special rules about travel time and time spent waiting, the general rule is that you should compensate your employees for all hours worked—even if they were not technically on the clock.
+You must compensate your employees for all the time they spend doing activities that benefit you or your company.
+And while there are special rules about travel time and time spent waiting, the general rule is that you should compensate your employees for all hours worked, even if they were not technically on the clock.

 The Fair Labor Standards Act (FLSA) provides oversight on federal minimum wage, overtime pay, and stringent standards for child labor and employment.
 Additionally, the Equal Pay Act requires employers to pay men and women equally for equal work.
 Learn more about minimum wage and hour laws.